Using an old webcam on modern Linux

 [39454.058295] gspca_main: pac207-2.14.0 probing 093a:2468

-or Motion JPEG, neither of which this camera supported.
+Most applications expect ‘YUV’ or Motion JPEG, which are common on the standardised UVC devices but neither is supported on this camera.
 I attempted to Google the camera’s model to try and find some more information, then tried Github to see if anything caught my eye.

 #define V4L2_PIX_FMT_SPCA508 v4l2_fourcc('S', '5', '0', '8') /* YUVY per line */